 ESWC is a key academic conference for research results and new developments in the area of the Semantic Web and Knowledge Graphs.
-ESWC2021 marks the 18th edition, which will take place from 6 to 10 June 2021, either online or in Heraklion, Greece.
+ESWC2022 marks the 19th edition, which will take place from 29 May to 2 June 2022, in Heraklion, Greece.

 - the Research Track for novel research contributions

 - the In-Use Track for applications of focus technologies in practice

 - the Resources Track for data and software supporting the community

 Important dates for Research, Resources and In-Use Tracks

 - 28 January 2022: closing of rebuttal period

 All deadlines are 23:59 anywhere on earth (UTC-12).

 - ESWC welcomes original research and application submissions dealing with all aspects of representing and using Semantic Web technologies and Knowledge Graphs.
 We encourage theoretical, methodological, empirical, and applications papers.
 Submitted papers should describe original work, present significant results, and provide rigorous, principled, and repeatable evaluation.